mmeyer2k/valhalla/readme.md

 #### The `hosts.d` directory

-Additional hosts files can be loaded into dnsmasq at start up by putting them in this folder.
+Additional hosts files can be loaded into dnsmasq at start up by putting them in the `hosts.d/` directory.

 ### Basic configuration

-Very general settings are stored in `vagrant.yaml`.
+General settings used to start the VM are stored in `vagrant.yaml`.

-Tthe settings in this file are described [here](https://github.com/mmeyer2k/valhalla/blob/master/docs/configuration.md).
+Read more about these settings here [here](https://github.com/mmeyer2k/valhalla/blob/master/docs/configuration.md).

 ### Starting the vm
 Run `vagrant up`.